WHAT ARE IMD’S INDIVIDUAL SERVICES AND WHAT DO THEY COST?

 The baseline fee for individual services starts with round-trip mileage from our location to your location as computed by IMD using Google Maps.
-Mileage is charged at the standard IRS rate for business (currently $0.54 per mile for 2016).
+Mileage is charged at the standard IRS rate for business mileage.

-As an example, if your location is 50 miles from our location, you will be charged for a 100 mile round trip, or $54.00.
+As an example, with an IRS rate of $0.54 per mile, if your location is 50 miles from our location, you will be charged for a 100 mile round trip, or $54.00.